yao-yun/neodb/README.md

  - to file a bug or request new features for NeoDB, please contact NeoDB on [Fediverse](https://mastodon.social/@neodb) or [Twitter](https://twitter.com/NeoDBsocial)

 ## Contribution
+ - To build application with NeoDB API, documentation is available in [NeoDB API Developer Console](https://neodb.social/developer/)
- - Please see [doc/development.md](doc/development.md) for some basics to start with
+ - To help develop NeoDB, please see [doc/development.md](doc/development.md) for some basics to start with
- - Join our Discord community, links available on [our Fediverse profile](https://mastodon.social/@neodb)
+ - Join our Discord community to share your ideas/questions/creations, links available on [our Fediverse profile](https://mastodon.social/@neodb)

 ## Sponsor
 If you like this project, please consider sponsoring